groonga/groonga/doc/source/install/ubuntu.rst

 There is a package that provides `Munin
 <http://munin-monitoring.org/>`_ plugins.
 If you want to monitor
-groonga status by Munin, install groonga-munin-plugins package.
+Groonga status by Munin, install groonga-munin-plugins package.

 Install groonga-munin-plugins package::